-In natural language processing, especially language modeling, the number of words in a vocabulary can be very large.
-Therefore, you need to spend a lot of time calculating the gradient of the embedding matrix.
+In natural language processing, especially language modeling, the number of vocabulary is very large.
+Therefore, you need to spend a lot of time to calculate the gradient of the embedding matrix.

-By using the negative sampling trick you only need to calculate the gradient for a few sampled negative examples.
+Instead, in negative sampling trick, you only need to calculate the gradient for a few sampled negative examples.